YIZHE12/DataScienceMakeEasy/data_structures/README.md

 ## Stack

-First in last out structure.
+A stack (sometimes called a “push-down stack”) is an ordered collection of items where the addition of new items and the removal of existing items always takes place at the same end.
+This end is commonly referred to as the “top.”
+The end opposite the top is known as the “base.”

+It is a  LIFO, last-in first-out structure.
 Python already has an implementation of stack using list, you can use append and pop directly.

 ```
 >>> stack = [3, 4, 5]